Choosing the best HDTV antenna

 Other good antenna info resources

-If you know of any neighbors who are using an antenna, find out what type/model it is and how well it performs.
+If you know of any neighbors who are using an HD antenna, find out what type/model it is and how well it performs.
 You could also try calling local TV stations with your antenna questions.
 It's definitely in their interest to help their viewers improve reception.